hazrmard/EngineeringScienceBuilding/README.md

 ## About

 This repository contains code for analysis and control of various HVAC systems at Engineering Science Building.
+It contains:

+1. Controller scripts which are run in production.

+2. Jupyter notebooks used for data analysis and machine learning.

+3. Python packages for data-preprocessing and defining various functions for the above 2.

 ## Installation and Use